Cultural impact of Taylor Swift: Beyond music

-Outside the music industry, Swift has inspired authors, novelists, film directors, and screenwriters, including Sina Grace (Superman: The Harvests of Youth), Jenny Han (The Summer I Turned Pretty), Abby McDonald (Bridgerton), Jac Schaeffer (WandaVision and Agatha All Along), and Jennifer Kaytin Robinson (Someone Great and Do Revenge).
-Canadian film director Shawn Levy described Swift as "a culture magnet unlike anything I've seen".
-Mexican filmmaker Guillermo del Toro opined, Swift is "a very accomplished director, she's incredibly articulate and deep about what she's trying to do—and what she will do."
-Television producer Shonda Rhimes praised Swift's generational cultural impact.
-Writers of various romance and young adult books have been inspired by Swift's songs.

 A number of actors, such as Elisabeth Moss, Sarah Snook and Park Eun-bin, have drawn inspiration from Swift; American actress Sadie Sink said Swift is among the people who shaped her professionally, helping her step into mature and emotionally complex roles as an actress.
-Swift has inspired impersonators such as Ashley Leechin, Jade Jolie, and Taylor Sheesh, and fictional characters, especially music stars, such as Lady Raven fsrom Trap (2024), Skye Riley from Smile 2 (2024), and Juliette Barnes from Nashville (2012).
+Swift has inspired impersonators such as Ashley Leechin, Jade Jolie, and Taylor Sheesh, and fictional characters, such as the music stars Lady Raven from Trap (2024), Skye Riley from Smile 2 (2024), and the titular Mother Mary (2026).